 An infection is defined as a harmful occurrence to the body that results from pathogens such as viruses or bacteria.
 Since the spread of COVID-19, it has become critical to clean high-touch surfaces and high-traffic areas in commercial real estate settings.
 The Environmental Protection Agency (EPA) and the Center for Disease Control and Prevention (CDC) have provided guidance and disease control measures.

 Efforts to limit the transmission of viruses have involved using personal protective equipment (PPE) including masks and gloves.
-Many commercial disinfection service providers have begun offering electrostatic spraying that results in complete coverage from the floor to ceiling.
+Many commercial disinfection service providers have begun offering electrostatic spraying that results in complete coverage from floor to ceiling.
 Electrostatic disinfection is not practical during business hours; therefore, high-touch locations including handrails and elevator buttons will require manual disinfection.

 Another disinfection-related challenge exists in multi-shift facilities where the subsequent staff occupies the same workspace.
 Here, it becomes necessary to ensure that these areas are sufficiently cleaned and disinfected.